 Develop understanding of fractions as numbers.

-Understand a fraction 1/b as the quantity formed by 1 part when a whole is partitioned into b equal parts; understand a fraction a/b as the quantity formed by a parts and size 1/b.
+Understand a unit fraction as the quantity formed by one part when a whole is partitioned into equal parts.

 Code Digital Student Experience Code Teacher Resources ISIP Recognizing Fractions in Different Forms ISIP Writing Fractions - Symbolic Notation